wermusam/ai-color-workflow/README.md

 ## The model predicts an editable color recipe (a CDL)

 The first version of this tool trained a small AI to repaint the graded image directly.
-This update takes the next step from the "next steps" list further down.
 Instead of repainting the picture, the AI now looks at a shot and predicts a CDL, the color recipe, and that recipe is applied to create the graded look.

 A CDL (ASC Color Decision List) is a standard primary grade: ten numbers, a slope, offset, and power for red, green, and blue, plus one overall saturation.
 It is the same kind of primary color adjustment a dailies colorist already works with every day.